 Essentially an adaptation of the original fiberglass plastic arm chair, the Eames EA178 Arm Chair was released to the market in 1971 and was aimed primarily at the workplace market.
-This versatile design was coded EC178 but soon coined the name ’Loose Cushion Chair’ due to being the only fiberglass chair to have a separate and removable seat cushion.
+This versatile eames chair was coded EC178 but soon coined the name ’Loose Cushion Chair’ due to being the only fiberglass chair to have a separate and removable seat cushion.

 The 1970’s saw a shift in the focus of Herman Miller towards commercial and workplace orientated furniture.
 This included re-focus and re-coding of older Eames designs and those created at the time, including the Loose Cushion Arm Chair.
 The new wave of these commercial minded products was given a product code beginning with EC rather than the old traditional abbreviations.